-2014 2013
+2016 2015

 \$ \$

 Cash assets in respect of recovered money at beginning of year - -

 Receipts

 Amounts recovered from employers in respect of wages etc. - -

 Interest received on recovered money - -

 Total receipts - -

-Payments
+Payments -

 Deductions of amounts due in respect of membership for:

 12 months or less - -

 Greater than 12 months - -

 Deductions of donations or other contributions to accounts or funds of:

 The reporting unit:

 name of account - -

 name of fund - -

 Name of other reporting unit of the organisation:

 name of account - -

 name of fund - -

 Name of other entity:

 name of account - -

 name of fund - -

 Deductions of fees or reimbursement of expenses - -

-Payments to workers in respect of recovered money - -
+Payments to workers in respect of recovered money -

-Total payments - -
+Total payments -

+-

-Cash asset's in respect of recovered money at end of year -
+Cash asset's in respect of recovered money at end of year - -

-Number of workers to which the monies recovered -
+Number of workers to which the monies recovered - -

+relates

+Aggregate payables to workers attributable to recovered manies but no + vo+ 4 ictributa .d.

-Aggregate payables to workers attributable to recovered monies but no ot yet distributed:
+Aggregate payables to workers attributable to recovered monies but no ı yet a istribute u.

-Payable balance - - - Number of workers the payable relates to - - -
+Payable balance - - - -

+Number of workers the payable relates to - - - -

-Fund or account operated for recovery of wages:
+Fund or account operated for recovery of wages: - -